mia2465/PMLTermProject/README.md

 For this project the Stony Brook University COVID-19 provided by the Cancer Imaging Archive (citation below) was used.
--To download this set the NBIA data retriever must be used -From here the DICOM files have to be processed into images using the python file PreProcessingFromNBIADataREtriever.py within the repository
+-To download this set the NBIA data retriever must be used -DICOM files have to be processed into images using the python file PreProcessingFromNBIADataREtriever.py within the repository
--From here the images must be pre processed for each of the tests using the PreProcessingImagesForVAE128.py and PreProcessingImagesForVAE128HealthyVsNot.py
+-The images must be pre processed for each of the tests using the PreProcessingImagesForVAE128.py and PreProcessingImagesForVAE128HealthyVsNot.py
+-The variable optimization testing is then done on VAEFilerTesting.ipynb, VAELatentSpaceTEsting.ipynb -The testing for differentiating between patient outcomes is done in DischargedVsDeceasedTesting.ipynb -Final analysis is done in the MATLAB file AnalysisMATLABFile

 CITATION FOR DATA SET